story-branch/story_branch/README.md

 # Story Branch

-Story branch is a CLI application that interacts with Pivotal Tracker at the at the moment.
-It allows you to start and un-start stories as well as creating branches based on the story name and id and have a final commit message marking the story as Finished.
+Story branch is a CLI application that interacts with Pivotal Tracker or Github at the at the moment.
+It allows you to start and un-start stories in Pivotal Tracker, as well as creating branches based on the story name and id and have a final commit message marking the story as Finished.